-Financial Summary: The report summarises the Council's 2022/23 yearend financial position and requests approval for unspent capital budgets to be reprofiled into future years
+Financial Summary: The report summarises the Council's 2022/23 yearend financial position

 Report of: Gerald Almeroth, Executive Director - Finance and

 Resources

 1. Executive Summary

 - 1.1.
 This report sets out the Council's 2022/23 outturn position for revenue and capital for the General Fund (GF) and Housing Revenue Account (HRA), as well as a summary of the pension fund and the Council's treasury management for the year. - 1.2.
 The General Fund (GF) revenue outturn position is a net underspend of £2.967m against an approved budget of £185m.
 This equates to a net underspend of 1.6%.
 This is an improved position compared to the Quarter 3 forecast position of a net £3m overspend.
 This improvement was primarily due to increased income from some services within Environment and City Management and treasury investment income.
 The revenue underspend will increase the Council's general reserve balance by 3.5% to £60m. - 1.3.
 The Council's general reserves are held as risk mitigation and allow the management of any unforeseen circumstances and economic volatility.
 The current level of general fund reserves is considered a sufficiently robust level to manage any in-year pressures that may arise from either cost inflation or reduced income or funding levels below those factored into the 2023/24 budget.
 It can also help manage the positive delivery of savings over the medium-term and cover one-off shortfalls in the annual budget setting process.